Computer model locks in Patriots vs. Jets picks, score prediction

 Some of the NFL's rivalries have been true back-and-forth affairs over the years.
 The animus between the New England Patriots and New York Jets, however, has been largely one-sided, as New York has only won twice since 2016 and largely suffered at the hands of Tom Brady during the legend's heyday.
 Drake Maye will look to keep the tradition alive when the Patriots visit the Meadowlands in Week 17, and he should have extra motivation as the Pats can clinch the AFC East with a win and a Buffalo Bills loss in their game with the Philadelphia Eagles.

 Kickoff from MetLife Stadium is set for 1 p.m.
 ET.
 The Patriots are 13.5-point favorites in the latest Patriots vs. Jets odds from DraftKings, while the over/under for total points scored is 42.5.
-Before making any Patriots vs. Jets picks of your own, you have to see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+The Patriots are -1055 money line favorites (risk $1,055 to win $100), while the Jets are +675 underdogs.
+Before making any Jets vs. Patriots picks of your own, you have to see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Patriots vs. Jets on Sunday